brikis98/terratest/docs/README.md

 ---
 layout: collection-browser # DO NOT CAHNGE THIS
 title: Use cases
-subtitle: Learn how to integrate Terragrunt with Terraform.
+subtitle: Learn how to work with Terratest.
-excerpt: Learn how to integrate Terragrunt with Terraform.
+excerpt: Learn how to work with Terratest.
-permalink: /use-cases/
+permalink: /examples/
-slug: use-cases
+slug: examples
 nav_title: Documentation # OPTIONAL
 nav_title_link: /docs/ # OPTIONAL
 ---

-{% include collection_browser/browser.html collection=site.use-cases collection_name='use-cases' %}
+{% include collection_browser/browser.html collection=site.examples collection_name='examples' %}
 ```
 6. Change `title`, `subtitle`, `excerpt`, `permalink`, and `slug` in meta tags.
 7. In `include` statement, set `collection` to your collection set in `_config.yml` and set `collection_name`.
-8. Update navigation in `_data/navigation.yml`(see: [Navigation](#navigation))

 ## Collection Browser